Aloe Vera: The Greatest Natural Acne Treatment In The World?

 Another common fear is that aloe vera increases sensitivity to sunlight, and hence acne due to the free radicals caused by ultraviolet light.

 One study supports this theory, claiming that aloe vera leads to phototoxicity, but another study found the exact opposite.
 Apparently, applying aloe vera gel to human skin generates an antioxidant protein called metallothionein, which both scavenges free radicals and prevents antioxidants like glutathione and superoxide dismutase from being suppressed.
-Consequently, inflammation plummeted in ultraviolet irradiated areas of the skin.
+Consequently, inflammation plummeted in UV-irradiated areas of the skin.

-This study however, found preventative benefits for neither sunburn, suntan, nor sunlight induced radiation injuries.
+This study however, found preventative benefits for neither sunburn, suntan, nor sunlight-induced radiation injuries.
 The jury is out on whether aloe vera alters your skin’s sensitivity to sunlight.

-One final important note: do not consume aloe vera!
+One important note: do not consume aloe vera!
 Doing so could lead to nausea, digestive havoc, and even liver problems!
 There’s no point anyway.
 For acne, it’s strictly a topical treatment.

 If you want the greatest amounts of nutrients and compounds possible, then you’ll have to trek to the arid deserts of Africa or Asia with a machete to hack the leaves off the plant personally.
-The second best option is to grow your own miniature aloe vera plant in your house.

 …but there’s one product where that age-old rule doesn’t apply: Seven Minerals Aloe Vera Gel (amazon link).